Beyond Self-Improvement: Toward Self-Awareness and Self-Manifestation

 Compassionate Inquiry & Narrative Work

-Much of our suffering is embedded in the stories we tell ourselves.
-Compassionate inquiry invites us to examine these narratives with curiosity: “What is my story?”
+A lot of our pain comes from the stories that we tell ourselves.
+Compassionate inquiry encourages us to look at these stories with interest and ask, “What is my story?”

 Existential Perspective & Impermanence